It will be easier to understand Jesus’ identity if you read the article Who is the Holy Spirit in this commentary.

 GRACE: #1 Graciousness of Manner, Act, Favor and Gift

 Seven little verses that say so much to us.
-Seven little verses that reveal Jesus' soul.
-Seven little verses that tore my heart out when I understood me and they caused silent tears to trickle down my face here at my computer because at one time, spiritually, I was just like blind Bartimaeus, as was you like him.
+Seven little verses that reveal Jesus’ soul.
+Seven little verses that tore my heart out when I understood me and they caused silent tears to trickle down my face here at my computer because at one time, spiritually, I was just like blind Bartimaeus, as was you.
 Please read (Mark 10:46-52), close your eyes and think about blind Bartimaeus for a bit; HE COULD NOT SEE.
 He had to beg for a living.
 He slept wherever he could; in the cold, in the heat, in the rain, in permanent darkness.
 He was dirty and ragged.
 He didn’t have a barber.

 He stumbled over objects in spite of his tapping stick.
 He was skinny and skinned, scraped and scarred from falls.
 He fell into the water, into ditches, into weeds, briers and thorns; he stepped in animal droppings, stepped on sharp objects and bumped into rocks, trees, fences, walls and sometimes people laughed at him.